divverence/Divv.Log4Net.Kafka/README.md

 ### Alternative modes of operation

 Of course, you don't have to publish json objects to Kafka; you can use any layouter you like (such as PatternLayout).
 You can also use the Json Layout with other appenders, such as a UDP appender.

+## Credits

+This is a fork of https://github.com/icsharp/log4net.Kafka .
+Subjective improvements include (semi) automatic additions of context variables and callcontext variables, a more objective improvement is the use of Confluent's officially supported Confluent.Kafka client nuget package.
+Planned improvement is moving away from self-serialized Json and using the battle-hardened Newtonsoft.Json instead.